The-Robin-Hood/InstaDoubleVerifyPhish/README.md

-# Instagram Bypass Double Verification
+# Instagram Double Verification Phishing (IDVP)
 ### Description
-Python Code for Phishing Instagram with double verification
+- IDVP helps Phishing the instagram page to another level
+- Cross checks the username and password
+- If Double Authentication is enabled, IDVP helps you to bypass it
+- Phishes the OTP Page too (Fully Automated)

 ### Coded : @The-Robin-Hood https://github.com/The-Robin-Hood/

 # Legal Disclaimer:
 Usage of IDVP for attacking targets without prior mutual consent is illegal.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 Only use for educational purposes.

+# Tested PlatForms
+1. Windows 10
+2. Kali linux

 # Requirements:
 1. Python3
 2. PHP
-3. Chromium Driver
+3. Chrome-Driver

 Optional: Ngrok (Installed and configured with authtoken)